 How many reps should beginners do to build muscle?

 Aiming for about 8–12 reps per set is a good place to start if your main goal is building muscle, with the last few reps feeling challenging but doable.
-You can go up or down, but this range works for most people beginning their fitness adventure.
+You can go up or down, but this range works for most people beginning their training journey.

 Are low reps or high reps better for muscle growth?